-No matter what kind of device you’re using, a hacker with enough gumption and know-how can break-in.
+No matter what device you use, a hacker with enough gumption and know-how can break in.
 Here are some surefire ways to know if your system has been hacked and what you can do to fix or prevent it, brought to you by sponsor TotalAV.
 Your best defense against viruses, keyloggers and other malware?
 A solid security suite.

 Protecting all your devices

 Before we jump into the warning signs, a word of wisdom: Cybercrime is expected to rake in $6 trillion globally in 2021.
 Hackers are smarter than ever, and more than 90% of malware changes constantly to evade detection.
 You need the right software to keep you safe.
 Hoping for the best won’t cut it anymore.

 TotalAV’s award-winning antivirus security suite offers complete protection you can rely on, with built-in adware, ransomware and malware protection.
 TotalAV’s Safe Site browser extension detects and blocks dangerous phishing sites automatically, so you always know you’re entering your private data on the right site.